 HERE’S EXACTLY HOW CALCULATING YOUR CLV WILL BENEFIT YOUR BUSINESS

-Here are six specific ways that an accurate CLV calculation will revolutionize the way you approach business growth:
+Here are six specific ways that an accurate CLV calculation will improve the way you approach business growth:

 - You’ll know exactly which of your existing customers are the most valuable so that you can narrow your focus to better serve them and find more people like them.